 Most people buy grass seed at their local garden center but what they overlook is the tested date and germination rate labeled on the package.

-You can expect to achieve this germination rate when you use the grass seed within the 1st year post packaging.
+You can expect to achieve this germination rate when you use the grass seed within the 1st year post-packaging.

 After the 1st year, the seed quality begins to deteriorate even when stored under the right conditions, and in terms of numbers that works out to a decrease of 10% to 20% for each subsequent year of storage.
 Here are some tips on maintaining grass seed viability in storage.

 The type of storage also affects the seed’s germination rate and longevity, where bagged seeds are quickly affected by humid weather conditions, and seeds placed into sealed containers right after harvesting offer longer viability.